Creation of domain-wall skyrmions in chiral magnets with Landau-Lifshitz-Gilbert dynamics and demagnetization: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the model and set the notation for the paper.
 In Sec.~\ref{sec:Bloch_vs_Neel}, we demonstrate, in our notation, the well-known fact that Bloch DMI and N\'eel DMI are equivalent without demagnetization but are inequivalent with the demagnetization effect taken into account.
 In Sec.~\ref{sec:constituent_solitons}, we review the magnetic skyrmion and DW in the stereographic Riemann coordinate, show that the demagnetization field is trivial in the Bloch DMI case and take the demagnetization effect into account in the N\'eel DMI case, which essentially gives rise to smaller solitons or alternatively a larger anisotropy coefficient.
 In Sec.~\ref{sec:initial_cond}, we set up the initial states for the numerical computations leading to the phase diagrams of whether the bulk magnetic skyrmion can be absorbed into the empty DW or not.
 The numerical method is then explained in Sec.~\ref{sec:num_method}.
 Sec.~\ref{sec:results} presents the numerical results, including the phase diagrams and examples of the Kibble-Zurek mechanism at work.
 Finally, we conclude with a discussion and some outlook on future work in Sec.~\ref{sec:conclusion}.
-We delegate the brief discussion of using random noise as a trigger for the Kibble-Zurich mechanism to appendix \ref{app:random}.
+We delegate the brief discussion of using random noise as a trigger for the Kibble-Zurek mechanism to Appendix \ref{app:random}, a review of Derrick's theorem to Appendix \ref{app:Derrick} and finally the monitoring of the topological charge as a function of time for selected LLG flows to Appendix \ref{app:topo_charge}.